VladGuryev/NTree/README.md

 ### Details
 The serialization format is binary.
 It allows to serialize tree with any type that supported by serialization and deserialization functions.
-POD types serializators are provided now and `std::string` as example of custom type.
+POD types serializators are provided out of the box and `std::string` as example of custom type.
 To add your own type for support you should write functions with signatures:
 ```
 serializer - void(const std::any&, std::vector<char>&)